 Cons:

-- They charge a lot for setting up an alias.
+- They charge for email forwarding.
 You’re better of just creating multiple inboxes.

 Start Mail is another great, lesser known, privacy focused email hosting service.
 With their “custom domain” plan you can set one inbox per custom domain and unlimited aliases which depending on your work flow might be significant.